Information About Covid-19 (新型コロナウイルス感染症情報)

 The transmission trend of Covid-19 in Oshu is as follows.

+Viral activity will increase during the upcoming season.
 So as to protect older adults and others with a higher risk of serious infection, and to avoid putting strain on the healthcare system due to the spread of new infections, please continue to take basic preventative measures: such as avoiding the 3 C’s, leaving space between yourself and others, washing your hands/practicing hand hygiene, effective ventilation, wearing a mask when the situation calls for it, and similar.

 If you have a fever or other symptoms, please consult your regular doctor or your nearest healthcare center for treatment.
+If you don't have a regular doctor or are unsure which healthcare center to contact, please reach out to the Prefectural Residents’ Medical Consultation Center or the Iwate Fever Consultation Center.

 You can access COVID-19 infection trend data from this page (Japanese-language only):